-PRICE RANGE OF COMMON STOCK
+PRICE RANGE OF COMMON STOCK AND DISTRIBUTIONS

-Our common stock is quoted on The NASDAQ Global Select Market under the symbol "KCAP."
-We completed our initial public offering on December 11, 2006 at an initial public offering ("IPO") price of \$15.00 per share.
-Prior to such date there was no public market for our common stock.
+Our common stock is traded on The NASDAQ Global Select Market under the symbol "KCAP."
+We completed the initial public offering of our common stock in December 2006 at an initial public offering price of \$15.00 per share.
+Prior to such initial public offering, there was no public market for our common stock.
+On March 18, 2014, the last reported closing price of our stock was \$8.20 per share.
+As of December 31, 2013, we had 13 stockholders of record.

-The following table sets forth the range of high and low closing sales prices per share of our common stock as reported on The NASDAQ Global Select Market in respect of the periods indicated.
-The stock quotations are interdealer quotations and do not include markups, markdowns or commissions and may not necessarily represent actual transactions.
+The following table sets forth the range of high and low closing prices of our common stock as reported on The NASDAQ Global Select Market and other information relating to our common stock for each fiscal quarter during the last three most recently completed fiscal years and the current fiscal year to date.
+The stock quotations are inter-dealer quotations and do not include markups, markdowns or commissions and as such do not necessarily represent actual transactions.